'Ready Player One' more-than-ready atop box office

 Made for a modest $7 million, the movie stars J. Michael Finley as the lead singer of a popular Christian band.
 Dennis Quaid and Cloris Leachman also star.

-Dropping from first to fifth place was smash-'em up sequel "Pacific Rim: Uprising," which has attracted mixed reviews and gained $9.2 million.
+Dropping from first to fifth place was smash-'em up sequel "Pacific Rim: Uprising," which has attracted mixed reviews and gained a measly $9.4 million after a massive 67 percent drop on its first weekend earnings.

-Set 10 years after "Pacific Rim," which hit screens in 2013, "Uprising" follows a new generation of pilots of the first film's giant "Jaeger" military mechanoids -- fending off enormous Kaiju monsters aiming to end humanity.
+Set 10 years after "Pacific Rim" (2013), "Uprising" follows a new generation of pilots of the first film's giant "Jaeger" military mechanoids fending off enormous Kaiju monsters aiming to end humanity.

 The Universal movie centers on "Star Wars" sensation John Boyega as Jake Pentecost, son of Idris Elba's character Stacker, who died to save the world in the first film.